 Final Plant Spacing: 4 to 8 inches apart.

 Plant rhizomes in the spring.
 Canna plants prefer rich, organic soil.
 Plant in full sun.
-Canna lilies need plenty of water, but the soil should be well-draining (except for varieties grown in water).
+Normally, the plant lives 3-5 years.
+So, select a panting site where they will be undisturbed for years.

 Divide roots, leaving one or two growing tips on each section.
 Plant roots 3 to 4 inches deep, separated one to three feet apart.
 Mix in plenty of compost and organic matter during planting.
+The plant will grow rapidly in the warmth of early spring.
+Often, young Canna plants will bloom in the first year, especially in warmer climates.
+And, in warmer regions, they may bloom more than once a season.

 Mulch around plants heavily every year to help retain water, and replenish organic matter.